Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/working-with-openstack-api.md

 ```

 ## Find resources
-To find resources in the specific region in the specific project do the following:
+To find resources in the specific region in the specific project, do the following:

 * Configure your *credentials file (ventus_credentials)* to refer to the specific region and specific project: